m-gupta24/RetirementAgeCalculator/README.md

 - Annual Interest Rate on invested savings - 5% (ROI)
 - Current Retirement Savings = 0
-- You should be atleast 18 years when you plan retirement
+- Current age should be 18

 First the yearly savings are calculated.
 Assuming that the savings are invested with a return of 5% compounded annually.